 '''

-(require scribble/manual-struct)
+(require scribble/manual-struct) package: scribble-lib

 '''

 The scribble/manual-struct library provides types used to describe index entries created by scribble/manual functions.
-These structure types are provided separate from scribble/manual so that scribble/manual need not be loaded when describing cross-reference information that was generated by a previously rendered document.
+These structure types are provided separate from scribble/manual so that scribble/manual need not be loaded when deserializing cross-reference information that was generated by a previously rendered document.